PustakP/PING-API/readme.md

-# PING Bootcamp Practice API Documentation
+# Rhyming, Vocabulary, and Fun API Documentation

-This API provides multiple endpoints for generating requested custom words or phrases using the `claude-3-sonnet` language model from Anthropic.
-The API is built using Python and the `requests` library for making HTTP requests.
+This API provides various endpoints for generating rhyming lines, defining words or phrases, finding synonyms and antonyms, generating jokes, converting text to owo language, providing celebrity information, and more.
+The API is built using Python and the `openai` library for interacting with the GPT-3.5-turbo language model.

 ## Endpoints